CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Settings.md

 Finally there will be options labeled `Engrave`

-`Lines Per Inch` designates how many lines the laser will make per inch
+`Lines Per Inch` designates how many lines the laser will make per inch.

-`# of Passes`  designates how many passes the laser will do during the engraving process
+`# of Passes`  designates how many passes the laser will do during the engraving process.

 `Focus Height` can be changed from a manual to automatic focus.
-It is recommended to set it to `Auto`
+It is recommended to set it to `Auto`.

 #### Cutting

-The cut setting will cut the outline of the selected object
+The cut setting will cut the outline of the selected object.

 ![image](/images/222.png)